jonsag/piSchoolBell/README.md

 >$ sudo ./install.sh

-Initialize mysql
+Initialize mysql (mariadb)
 ----------
->$ sudo mysql -u root -p
+>$ sudo mysql_secure_installation

+Set root password, and press 'enter' on all remaining questions

 Use the same password as login for user pi.
 Quit with 'exit;'.